 After surgery, patients must undergo a rigorous process of rehabilitation or restoration under the supervision of a physiotherapist to surgical wound is fully healed and back shoulder joint function as the original.

 Failure patients undergoing rehabilitation can cause joint function dissected into limited and rigid.
 In this situation the patient does not get the full benefit from the surgery.

 But the success of the surgery depends on many factors such as patient’s age, overall health condition of the patient, the degree of rotator tendon injury and the patient’s ability to follow physical therapy.

 Need Consultation?
-Please contact us by calling (65) 6476 2106 or Schedule an Appointment here on our website.
-Our professional orthopaedic specialist, Dr. Kevin Yip, has more than 20 years experience.
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
+Our professional rotator cuff tear treatment specialist clinic, Dr. Kevin Yip, has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.